Table of contents

 The interconnected nature of the Internet is its main character.
 A helpful website audit puts the site into context with the rest of the information available online.
-Thus, you should also get recommendations on how to establish a presence using tools like social media, other sites.
+Thus, you should also get recommendations on how to establish a presence using tools like social media and other sites.

 For example, the audit should contain a do’s and don’ts list for social media use.
-It can recommend that the company use social media pages that are on-brand as well as always respond to negative feedback professionally.
-The details are usually up to you because it is an internal matter, but the audit should pinpoint the general guidelines.
+It can recommend that the company use on-brand social media pages and always respond to negative feedback professionally.
+The details are usually up to you because it is internal, but the audit should pinpoint the general guidelines.

 The Importance Of Data

 The site audit should note the importance of tracking the performance of the website, especially as changes are implemented.
 The competition for space on the Internet is fierce, so you need to be aware of any changes in strategy or search engine algorithm changes to stay at the top of the rankings.
 The audit should contain recommended tracking tools and templates.